 Road User Charging - Government Run Scheme Yes.
 Privatised No.

-The more I look into the Victorian Labor governments Electric Vehicles tax, the more it becomes apparent that it is a first step toward allowing a future road user charge scheme to be privatised, undermining the benefits of such a scheme whilst profiting Transurban or some other profit hungry corporation.
+The more I look into the Victorian Labor government's Electric Vehicles tax, the more it becomes apparent that it is a first step toward allowing a future road user charge scheme to be privatised, undermining the benefits of such a scheme whilst profiting Transurban or some other profit-hungry corporation.

 The tax is bringing in such a trifling amount of revenue, it's so clearly out of step with the need to make electric vehicles cheaper, and the arguments for it are so blatantly contrived.

 They make the extraordinary statement that: A congestion charge does little to counter the most pressing challenge for the future of Australia’s transport networks – the imminent sharp decline in fuel excise caused by the arrival of electric vehicles.
 Apart from being factually wrong, the most pressing challenge is fuel excise….really?
-Not congestion, not population growth, not growing transport emissions, not air pollution, not increasing infrastructure costs?
+Not congestion, not population growth, not growing transport emissions, not air pollution or increasing infrastructure costs?

-Thirdly, we also know the Victorian Labor government are completely addicted to privatisation and selling off public assets.
-Anything Jeff Kennett didn’t privatise in the 90’s, Andrews is selling off now.
+Thirdly, we also know the Victorian Labor government is completely addicted to privatisation and selling off public assets.
+Anything that Jeff Kennett didn’t privatise in the 90’s, Andrews is selling off now.
 The Port of Melbourne, Land Titles office, Public Housing estates.
 There are more PPP’s than ever before extending now into the building and ongoing maintenance of schools, hospitals and arterial roads.
 The auditor-general slammed their sweetheart deal with Transurban to get the West Gate tunnel built.

 So what would a privatised road user charge mean for Victoria.

-But most insidiously it will put the control of one the most important transport reforms into private hands and away from the public good.
+But most insidiously, it will put the control of one the most important transport reforms into private hands and away from the public good.

 Road user pricing has the potential to be the massive game changer when it comes to transport in Australia.
-It will be a way of managing demand on our roads, reducing traffic particularly during peak hours, improving travel times, reducing the need for expensive projects and have massive benefits for climate, air pollution and even land use.
-It’s why the likes of Infrastructure Victoria and are pushing it so hard. https://www.infrastructurevictoria.com.au/report/executive-summary/
+It will be a way of managing demand on our roads, reducing traffic, particularly during peak hours, improving travel times, reducing the need for expensive projects and have massive benefits for the climate, air pollution and even land use.
+It’s why the likes of Infrastructure Victoria are pushing it so hard. https://www.infrastructurevictoria.com.au/report/executive-summary/

+Further, it's also clear why the IPA, Transurban and road builders are so obsessed with transport revenue from cars and continually link it to roads expenditure despite the fact it goes into general revenue (Australia’s most pressing transport issue!).
 A publicly run road user pricing scheme would smash their business model and they don’t want the gravy train to end.
-They want a never-ending hamster wheel of more cars on roads, to raise more revenue, to funnel into their own profits and more mega projects, and more ribbon cutting opportunities for politicians.
+They want a never-ending hamster wheel of more cars on roads to raise more revenue to funnel into their own profits and more mega projects, and more ribbon cutting opportunities for politicians.

-Victoria it’s time we had a debate on our state’s economic ideology.
+Victoria, it’s time we had a debate on our state’s economic ideology.

 We haven’t had one since the early mid 90’s when the Liberals brought in their neo-liberal reforms.
-Since then Labor has largely continued their economic policies (https://www.heraldsun.com.au/news/victoria/rivals-all-smiles-on-the-20th-anniversary-of-historic-election/news-story/dfc8e427ba56e3311a7c5d1103845690) and have gone even deeper into the privatisation of public assets.
+Since then, Labor has largely continued their economic policies (https://www.heraldsun.com.au/news/victoria/rivals-all-smiles-on-the-20th-anniversary-of-historic-election/news-story/dfc8e427ba56e3311a7c5d1103845690) and have gone even deeper into the privatisation of public assets.

 Is anyone in doubt that the government’s strategy to manage our increased public debt will be to sell off even more public assets?
 It’s easy to see how a government trapped in this ideology would get dollar signs in their eyes when it comes to privatising a future road user pricing scheme.

-With more and more assets in private hands the profit motive is usurping the public good.
+With more and more assets in private hands, the profit motive is usurping the public good.
 The lack of ongoing revenue and dividends will leave us vulnerable to public sector austerity and even more privatisation.

-We need to get the full benefits from our public assets and use them for to achieve social, economic and environmental justice.
-We need to start a positive cycle of building up our public assets, using the revenue gained for re-investment and for spending on housing, health, education and social services.
+We need to get the full benefits from our public assets and use them to achieve social, economic and environmental justice.
+We need to start a positive cycle of building up our public assets, using the revenue gained for re-investment, and for spending on housing, health, education and social services.